ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 ### `Self` Type (PEP 673)

 In class methods that return `self` (or class/instance attributes of the same class type), Python 3.11 introduced `typing.Self` to simplify the annotation.
-Using `Self` in a method return type or parameter type means "the same type as the class in which this method is defined."
+Using `Self` in a method return type or parameter type means "the same type as the class in which this method is defined":
-For example:

 ```python
 # example_15.py